Finite Localities I

 Suppose that $S_w\in\D$, set $P_0=S_w$, and recursively define $P_k$ for $0\<k\leq n$ by $P_k=(P_{k-1})^{g_k}$.
 Then $P_k$ is a subgroup of $S$ by 2.6(c) and induction on $k$.
 Then (O2) yields $P_k\in\D$, and so $w\in\bold D$ by (O1).
 Conversely, if $w\in\bold D$ then (O1) shows that $P\leq S_w$ for some $P\in\D$, and then $S_w\in\D$ by (O2).

 \enddemo

-We shall henceforth considerably narrow the focus of the discussion to {\it finite} objective partial groups of a certain kind.
+Henceforth our focus will be on {\it finite} objective partial groups of a certain kind.
+Here is the main definition.

-\definition {Definition 2.8} Let $p$ be a prime, let $\ca L$ be a finite partial group, let $S$ be a $p$-subgroup of $\ca L$, and let $\D$ be a set of subgroups of $S$.
-Then $(\ca L,\D,S)$ is a {\it locality} if $S\in\D$ and : \roster
+\definition {Definition 2.8} Let $p$ be a prime and let $\ca L$ be a finite partial group.
+Then $\ca L$ is a {\it locality} if there exists a $p$-subgroup $S$ of $\ca L$ and a set $\D$ of subgroups of $S$ such that: \roster

 \item "{(L1)}" $(\ca L,\D)$ is objective.